klst-de/iban.com-API/README.md

 ## API_KEY

-You need a key the use the [iban.com/validation-api](https://www.iban.com/validation-api)
+You need a key to use the [iban.com/validation-api](https://www.iban.com/validation-api)

 ## SEPA support_codes